 Artillery cannons were traditionally located in Red Square, partly at Spasskaya (Saviour's) and Nikolskaya Towers of the Kremlin.
 After Peter the Great's decree of 1706 about the registration of all memorial cannons, the artillery sent to Moscow was to be located by the Kremlin's Posolskiy Prikaz (Ambassadorial department).
 In the 1780s, old cannons were brought to the Kremlin and placed on the edge of Ivanovskaya Square and a stone marquee was built for big cannons.

 In 1812, when leaving Moscow the French army left more than a hundred cannons in the Kremlin.
 In addition to them, 875 guns abandoned by Napoleon's army at the fields of battles were transferred there by 1819.
 They were to form the exhibition of a prospective Museum of Patriotic War of 1812.
 However, the museum did not open and the cannons were placed on a special base in front of the Arsenal building.

-In the 1830s, the collection of Russian artillery cannons was placed in front of the Armoury Chamber.
-However, the building was dismantled in 1860, and the cannons were transferred back to the Arsenal.
+In the 1830s, the collection of Russian artillery cannons was placed in front of the former Armoury Chamber.
+The most ancient and remarkable weapons of the 16th-18th centuries, including the Tsar cannon, were mounted on decorative cast-iron gun-carriages.
+However, the building was dismantled in 1860, and the cannons were transferred back to the Arsenal fronts.